Frequently Asked Questions

 Must we make websites accessible if instead we can accommodate a person with a disability in a non-technical manner?

 In a business environment where the creation and maintenance of accessible websites is readily achievable, the use of an "ad hoc" approach to accommodating a person with a disability does not offer equal or comparable access.
-There may be times in very specific instances where something cannot be made accessible and providing the accommodation will be required.
-However this approach should supplement, rather than take the place of, providing an accessible technology infrastructure.
+There may be times in very specific instances where creating an accessible resource would require extraordinary effort and/or expense.
+In these special cases, providing an accommodation will be required, however this approach should supplement, rather than take the place of, providing an accessible technology infrastructure.

 Specific Accessibility Issues